yahoo/fili/docs/end-user-api.md

 We have created a macro named `current`, which will always be translated to the beginning of the current time grain period.
 For example, if your time grain is `day`, then `current` will resolve to today’s date.
 If your query time grain is `month`, then `current` will resolve to the first of the current month.

 There is also a similar macro named `next` which resolves to the beginning of the next interval.
 For example, if your time grain is `day`, then, `next` will resolve to tomorrow's date.

+#### Time Zone

+Currently, time zone cannot be specified for the start or stop instants of an interval.
+Instead, the time zone of a query can be changed via the `timeZone` query parameter.
+This changes the time zone in which the intervals specified in the `dateTime` are interpreted.
+By default, the query will use the default time zone of the API, but any [time zone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) can be specified to override that.
+For example, specifying query parameters

+    dateTime=2016-09-16/2016-09-17&timeZone=America/Los_Angeles
+    vs
+    dateTime=2016-09-16/2016-09-17&timeZone=America/Chicago

+will result in the intervals resolving to

+    2016-09-16 00:00:00-07:00/2016-09-17 00:00:00-07:00
+    and
+    2016-09-16 00:00:00-05:00/2016-09-17 00:00:00-05:00

+<sub>Note the hour offsets on the interval instants.</sub>

 ### Case Sensitivity ###